samanthangsy/codewords/Weekly Diary/03/readme.md

 <img src="holloway.png">

 Individually, we made a character on sims each.
 I chose to model Holloway Roberts as seen above.
+Na was in charge of creating the house for filming.

 ##### [PREVIOUS WEEK](https://samanthangsy.github.io/codewords/Weekly%20Diary/02/)  |  [NEXT WEEK](https://samanthangsy.github.io/codewords/Weekly%20Diary/04/)